What a Home Warranty Actually Covers (The Foundation)

 Embedded Smart Features in Covered Appliances

-When a smart feature is built into a covered appliance — think a Wi-Fi-enabled refrigerator, a smart oven with a touchscreen, or a connected washing machine — the appliance itself is typically covered under a standard home warranty appliance plan.
+When a smart feature is built into a covered appliance like a Wi-Fi-enabled refrigerator, a smart oven with a touchscreen, or a connected washing machine, the appliance itself is typically covered under a standard appliance plan.
 However, coverage only extends to the mechanical and electrical components that enable the appliance's core function.

 Smart Refrigerator Example: